-The 2013 Cambridge Science Festival will be from April 12-21st.
+The Cambridge Science Festival is typically held in April.
 Many SEAS students enjoy an afternoon inspiring the public with hands-on activities at Cambridge Public Library as a part of the annual Cambridge Science Festival.
-Submit an application to have your event be a part of the festival.
-Deadline: Dec 7th, 2012.
-View the volunteer signup for the many other ways to get involved.
+Visit their website for more information.

 Science Club for Girls (SCFG) provides free, hands-on science and engineering programs to over 1,000 girls in five cities in eastern Massachusetts.
 There are many ways to volunteer, from one-day events to leading weekly after school clubs.
 Join the community of Harvard Students already committed to the program - the Harvard College SCFG chapter.